A Decomposition Approach to Counterfactual Analysis in Game-Theoretic Models: Empirical Applications

 We compare the results from the decomposition approach to the original results in \cite{Ciliberto/Tamer:09:Eca}.
 The results of this exercise are shown in Columns 1 and 2 of Table \ref{ct_decomp} using two different estimators (a linear/parametric and a nonparametric estimator), while their original results are shown in Column 3.

-In the first column, we assume that the expected entry of $i$ in market $m$ is given by the linear form $\mathbf{E}[Y_{i,m} \mid X_m=x_m] = x_m'\gamma_i$ and we estimate it using Ordinary Least Squares in a linear regression framework, where $Y_{i,m}$ denotes the indicator of entry by firm $i$ in market $m$.\footnote{This specification is misspecified because a linear reduced form cannot be induced from equilibria in the entry game.
-We present the result from this specification as a simple benchmark.} We then present the counterfactual estimate which is the estimated change in entry in the post-policy game relative to the data for the markets previously affected by the policy.
+In the first column, we assume that the expected entry of $i$ in market $m$ is given by the linear form $\mathbf{E}[Y_{i,m} \mid X_m=x_m] = x_m'\gamma_i$ and we estimate it using Ordinary Least Squares in a linear regression framework, where $Y_{i,m}$ denotes the indicator of entry by firm $i$ in market $m$.
+We present this specification as a simple benchmark.
+We then present the counterfactual estimate which is the estimated change in entry in the post-policy game relative to the data for the markets previously affected by the policy.
 This estimated change can be written as

-where $\hat \gamma_i$ is the estimator of $\gamma_i$, $\mathcal{M}$ represents the set of markets previously affected by the Wright amendment, $\tilde{X}_m$ represents the values of the covariates for market $m$ after the policy, and $\overline{Y}_i$ is the average outcome in the data for firm $i$ in those markets in $\mathcal{M}$.
+where $\hat \gamma_i$ is the estimator of $\gamma_i$, $\mathcal{M}$ represents the set of markets previously affected by the Wright amendment, $f^*(X_m)$ represents the values of the covariates for market $m$ after the policy, and $\overline{Y}_i$ is the average outcome in the data for firm $i$ in those markets in $\mathcal{M}$.
 In the second column, we estimate the conditional expectation $g_i(x) = \mathbf{E}[Y_{i,m} \mid X_m=x]$ nonparametrically.
 We use a leave one out kernel estimator with a bandwidth chosen by cross-validation.
 (See the Online Appendix for details.)

-By comparing Columns 1 and 2, we see that the results do not appear to be driven by the nonlinearity in the conditional expectation function.
+While Column 1's results for Southwest Airlines and United Airlines are very similar to those in Column 2, we prefer the latter as our main specification.
+This is because a linear reduced form (Column 1) cannot be induced from equilibria in the entry game specification.
+Meanwhile, Column 2 is consistent with equilibria of the entry game specification and, by virtue of being nonparametric, illustrates further benefits of the decomposition approach (i.e., not requiring parametrizations of the utility function, unobserved heterogeneity, etc.).
 In the third column, we restate the results of counterfactual predictions from the main specification in \cite{Ciliberto/Tamer:09:Eca} (Table VII, Column 1).
 These are the maximum predicted increase in the share of Dallas Love Field markets that are served by each airline following the 2014 repeal of the Wright amendment according to their estimates.
-We find that our results are broadly consistent with theirs, as they are below their estimated maximum entry.
+We find that our results across specifications are broadly consistent with theirs, as they are below their estimated maximum entry.

 Now we take this exercise one step further.
 The Wright amendment was actually repealed in 2014.
 This means that we can observe how airlines entered the markets after the repeal of the Wright Amendment and after any new information arose during its implementation.
 We compile 2015 data from the DB1B Market and Ticket Origin and Destination Dataset of the U.S. Department of Transportation (the same source as the original dataset), and treat it the same way as the original authors - see the Online Appendix for details.
 We focus on the same 81 markets from the original paper.
 The actual change in entry in 2015 in the data relative to the original data is shown in Column 4 of Table \ref{ct_decomp}.
 We then compare the counterfactual estimates from \cite{Ciliberto/Tamer:09:Eca} and our decomposition approach to the actual changes.